kallaway/100-days-of-code/log.md

 **Today's Progress**: Continued with golang REST tutorial

 **Thoughts:** Continued with this, but couldn't get the DELETE request to work.
 Not sure if it was something in my post.go implementation, but didn't get a chance to look further.
 Pretty impressed with Go, but a quick look at [this](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/go-gpp.html) has me a little disappointed in the performance.

+### Day 34: March 3, 2021
+#####

+**Today's Progress**: Finished up the golang api tutorial.

+**Thoughts:** I got the DELETE request to work.
+It wasn't working because I had a similar api call that returned a single article listed before it in the router, so when it resolved that it didn't matter that it was a DELETE method.
+Also go the updateArticle functionality working on my own.